core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

     - 'hkdf', 'alg', 'salt'.
 These elements MAY be included.

-   The following elements of the Group_OSCORE_Input_Material object MUST NOT be included.
+   The 'group_senderId' element of the Group_OSCORE_Input_Material object MUST NOT be included.

-    - 'group_senderId', 'ecdh_alg', 'ecdh_params'.
+   If the optimization defined in this appendix is combined with the use of phantom requests as deterministic requests (see {{deterministic-phantom-Request}}), the elements 'ecdh_alg' and 'ecdh_params' of the Group_OSCORE_Input_Material object MUST be included.
+Otherwise, they MUST NOT be included.

 * 'srv_pub_key': this element is a CBOR byte string, which wraps the serialization of the public key that the server uses in the OSCORE group.
 If the public key of the server is encoded as a COSE\_Key (see the 'cs_key_enc' element of the 'gp_material' parameter), it includes 'kid' specifying the Sender ID that the server has in the OSCORE group.